1. Who is the real Donna Wichelman behind the books?

-I hope that through the journeys my characters take, readers’ hearts will be affected as they see God’s love abounds, even in the profoundly difficult seasons of our lives.
-In that way, they will find courage to face their hardest challenges, encounter joy in the midst of life’s deepest sorrows, and give thanks in all things—big or small and in all circumstances—by God’s mercy and grace.
+I hope that through the journeys my characters take, readers’ hearts will be affected by seeing how God’s love abounds, even in the profoundly difficult seasons of our lives.
+In that way, they will find the courage to face their hardest challenges, encounter joy in the midst of life’s deepest sorrows, and give thanks in all things—big or small and in all circumstances—by God’s grace and mercy.

 14. Will you write a third book in your Waldensian Series?

 In time I hope to write the third book in the series.
 I’ve also written a short story prequel, The Last Will and Testament of Anne Charbonnier, that you can find on the Giveaways and Downloadable link.
 If time also permits in the future, I plan to write the longer version of the short story.